-To begin study in the fall semester of a given academic year, the deadline for submission of graduate applications is January 15 of that year (December 15 for international students).
+Entering graduate students must have either an undergraduate preparation equivalent to the basic core course requirements in Integrative Physiology (see prerequisites below) at the University of Colorado or departmental approval of their academic preparation.
+The average GRE scores for current graduate students are 156 verbal, 152 quantitative and 4.3 writing.To begin study in the fall semester of a given academic year, the deadline for submission of graduate applications is January 15 of that year (December 15 for international students).
 All documents indicated below must be received by January 15 for your application to be considered complete.
 Individuals seeking admission to the doctoral program should make every attempt to secure a potential mentor from the Department's graduate faculty prior to completing the formal application process.

 For detailed information about the admission process and prerequisites for admission, see Admission to the Graduate School.

-The Colorado Advantage Preview Weekend (November 1-3, 2012) provides an opportunity for underrepresented students to preview the doctoral programs in IPHY and other CU Boulder Science, Technology, Engineering and Math departments.
+The Colorado Advantage Preview Weekend (October 24-26, 2013) provides an opportunity for underrepresented students to preview the doctoral programs in IPHY and other CU Boulder Science, Technology, Engineering and Math departments.
 Application details may be found here.

 Teaching and research assistantships are awarded on a competitive basis.
-The standard appointment ranges from $10,500 for 9 months, plus a 6-credit tuition waiver/semester and 70% of the student health insurance plan up to $16,500 plus 9-18 credit tuition waiver and 70% of the student health insurance plan.
+The standard appointment ranges from $10,500 for 9 months, plus a 6-credit tuition waiver/semester and 90% of the student health insurance plan up to $17,000 plus 9-18 credit tuition waiver and 90% of the student health insurance plan.
 Summer teaching assistantships are also available.

 Outstanding candidates are also eligible for University Fellowships (the typical award is $1,000 per year).